 Dr Chris Johnstone is a specialist in the psychology of change and author of Find Your Power – a toolkit for resilience and positive change.
 For over two decades he has studied, taught and written about the psychological dimensions of sustainability, working closely with Joanna Macy in running workshops to promote empowered responses to global issues.
 He and Joanna Macey co-wrote Active Hope in 2013.
 He has written for Permaculture Magazine and contributed to The Transition Handbook.
 He produces The Great Turning Times, a free email newsletter about creating a life-affirming society.

-Jason Hawkes has trodden many paths in life, including the forces, banking, carework, carpentry and backpacking, he has found his spiritual home in environmental science in construction and now has a MSc in Architecture: Advanced Environmental and Energy Studies.
+Jason Hawkes has trodden many paths in life, including the forces, banking, carework, carpentry and backpacking.
+He has found his spiritual home in environmental science in construction and now has a MSc in Architecture: Advanced Environmental and Energy Studies.
 He has experience in building with natural materials such as timber, rammed earth and straw and has taught at primary, undergraduate and postgraduate level.
 He feels “sustainability must not just be this years buzzword, it must permeate all our thoughts and actions; anything less would be truly unjust”.
-He is a co-founder of J3 Building Futures; a sustainable development, environmental design, green construction and ecological living consultancy, concerned with developing the built environment in a socially, environmentally, and economically sustainable manner and is also a lecturer at the Centre for Alternative Technology giving specialist lectures on Thermal comfort, Schools and Health and Earth Building.
+He is a co-founder of J3 Building Futures; a sustainable development, environmental design, green construction and ecological living consultancy and is also a lecturer at the Centre for Alternative Technology, giving specialist lectures on Thermal comfort, Schools and Health and Earth Building.

 Peter Harper worked for over 20 years as Head of Research and Innovation at the Centre for Alternative Technology in Wales, UK, He is also a visiting lecturer at universities and other institutions around the world.
 His interests have ranged widely, including energy policy, sustainable lifestyles, ecovillages, alternative sanitation, landscape design, organic horticulture, and composting (with which he is mildly obsessed – don’t get him started).
 His publications include Radical Technology (1976) an influential early textbook of technical alternatives, The Natural Garden Book (1994) and Lifting the Lid (2000) on low-impact sanitation systems.
 Since 2007 he has worked with the Zero Carbon Britain project, focusing on the large-scale infrastructural changes required for rapid decarbonisation.
 His colleagues regard him as a loose cannon often at odds with Green orthodoxy.
 His friends think of him as an agreeable nerd!